 1. Be 1 Step Ahead of Mother Nature

-Regardless of the time of year you are getting married, if you have planning an outdoor wedding, you need to account for the elements.
+Regardless of the time of year you are getting married, if you are planning an outdoor wedding, you need to account for the elements.
 Mother Nature can be unpredictable at times, so don’t get stuck out in the rain/snow/wind/heat wishing you had planned better.
 It is always important to have a contingency plan in place.
 Check with your venue about an alternative indoor space in the event of rain or colder than usual temperatures.
 If you’re at an all-outdoor venue, reserve a tent through your rental company.
 I promise you, guests will complain about your wedding experience FOREVER if you have not accounted for the elements and made sure they are comfortable.
 Plan ahead!

 Paper goods and candles absolutely do not mix with wind.
 Add chimneys to your taper candles to ensure they stay lit.
 Make double sided tape your best friend and secure place cards to the tables.
 Create napkin pockets to keep your menus from blowing away.
 Use sturdy, heavy floral vessels to ensure your centerpieces don’t tip over.
 Oh, the stories we could tell about the our early days of planning and gusts of wind literally blowing away our wedding receptions.